TESL Course in Malaysia: 8 Important Details You Must Know

 Unsurprisingly, you would need to be good – if not proficient – in English.
 It is important to note that TESL does not teach English but rather the knowledge about the language, where it highlights how you can educate your future students through theory and practice.

-Therefore, the course needs lots of practices in reading and writing to be fluent.
+Therefore, the course needs lots of practice in reading and writing to be fluent.
 So, make sure you have your English sharpened!

 Communication Skills

-In a classroom, it is essential to communicate clearly and carry yourself well to convey ideas and share new topics with students.
+In a classroom, it is essential to communicate clearly and think outside the box to convey ideas and share new topics with students.
 Ask yourself:

 • How can I break down this concept in the simplest way possible?